dominikg/tsconfck/docs/api.md

 	root?: string;

 	/**
-	 * set to true if you want to find tsconfig for files inside node_modules *
+	 * set to true if you don't want to find tsconfig for files inside node_modules *
+	 * This is useful if you want to use the output with esbuild.transform as esbuild itself also ignores node_modules *
 	 * @default false
 	 */
-	includeNodeModules?: boolean;
+	ignoreNodeModules?: boolean;
 }
 ```